-Must Buyer obtain its shareholders' approval every time it issues new shares?
-Yes 1.0 Do shareholders automatically receive preemption rights every time Buyer issues new shares?
-Yes 1.0 Must shareholders approve the election and dismissal of the external auditor?
-Yes 1.0 Are changes to the rights of a class of shares only possible if the holders of the affected shares approve?
-Yes 1.0 Assuming that Buyer is a limited company, does the sale of 51% of its assets require member approval?
-No 0.0 Assuming that Buyer is a limited company, can members representing 10% call for a meeting of members?
-Yes 1.0 Assuming that Buyer is a limited company, must all or almost all members consent to add a new member?
-No 0.0 Assuming that Buyer is a limited company, must a member first offer to sell their interest to the existing members before they can sell to non-members?
-Yes 1.0 ent of ownership and control index (0-10) 7.0 ls it forbidden to appoint the same individual as CEO and chairperson of the board of directors?
+Is it forbidden to appoint the same individual as CEO and chairperson of the board of directors?
 No 0.0 Must the board of directors include independent and nonexecutive board members?
 Yes 1.0 Can shareholders remove members of the board of directors without cause before the end of their term?
 Yes 1.0 Must the board of directors include a separate audit committee exclusively comprising board members?
 Yes 1.0 Must a potential acquirer make a tender offer to all shareholders upon acquiring 50% of Buyer?
 Yes 1.0 Must Buyer pay declared dividends within a maximum period set by law?
 Yes 1.0 Is a subsidiary prohibited from acquiring shares issued by its parent company?
-Yes 1.0 Assuming that Buyer is a limited company, must Buyer have a mechanism to resolve disagreements among members?
-Yes 1.0 Assuming that Buyer is a limited company, must a potential acquirer make a tender offer to all shareholders upon acquiring 50% of Buyer?
-No 0.0 Assuming that Buyer is a limited company, must Buyer distribute profits within a maximum period set by law?
-No 0.0 cent of corporate transparency index (0-10) 8.0 Must Buyer disclose direct and indirect beneficial ownership stakes representing 5%?
+Yes 1.0 E extent of corporate transparency index (0-7) 6.0 Must Buyer disclose direct and indirect beneficial ownership stakes representing 5%?
 Yes 1.0 Must Buyer disclose information about board members' primary employment and directorships in other companies?
-Yes 1.0 No 0.0

-Must a detailed notice of general meeting be sent 21 days before the meeting?
+Yes 1.0 Must Buyer disclose the compensation of individual managers?
+No 0.0 Must a detailed notice of general meeting be sent 21 days before the meeting?
 Yes 1.0 Can shareholders representing 5% of Buyer's share capital put items on the general meeting agenda?
 Yes 1.0 Must Buyer's annual financial statements be audited by an external auditor?
 Yes 1.0 Must Buyer disclose its audit reports to the public?
-Yes 1.0 Assuming that Buyer is a limited company, must members meet at least once a year?
-Yes 1.0 Assuming that Buyer is a limited company, can members representing 5% put items on the meeting agenda?
-No 0.0 Assuming that Buyer is a limited company, must Buyer's annual financial statements be audited by an external auditor?
 Yes 1.0

-S Paying Taxes
+Paying Taxes

 This topic records the taxes and mandatory contributions that a medium-size company must pay or withhold in a given year, as well as the administrative burden of paying taxes and contributions and complying with postfiling procedures (VAT refund and tax audit).
-The most recent round of data collection for the project was completed in May 2018 covering for the Paying Taxes indicator calendar year 2017 (January 1, 2017 - December 31, 2017).
+The most recent round of data collection for the project was completed in May 2019 covering for the Paying Taxes indicator calendar year 2018 (January 1, 2018 - December 31, 2018).
 See the methodology for more information.

-Tax payments for a manufacturing company in 2017 (number per year adjusted for electronic and joint filing and payment)
+Tax payments for a manufacturing company in 2018 (number per year adjusted for electronic and joint filing and payment)